yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 * [Kotlin](https://kotlinlang.org/)

-* [Spring Boot](https://spring.io/projects/spring-boot) - At the time of writing this article, SpringBoot 3 is still not supported by the OpenAPI generator.
-Thus we will use the latest Spring Boot 2
+* [Spring Boot](https://spring.io/projects/spring-boot) - At the time of writing this article, Spring Boot 3 is not yet supported by the OpenAPI generator, so we will use the latest Spring Boot 2.

 * [Gradle Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html)